MJOAN/React-YTSearchApi/README.md

 # YT Search API with React Redux

-This is a YouTube like search created with React and Redux.
-Thank you to [Stephen Grider](https://github.com/StephenGrider) for the setup tutorial.
+This is a YouTube like search created with React and Redux!

 ####
 Checkout the repo, install dependencies, then start the gulp process with the following: